 - Cholesterol: 41.8mg

-Keywords: chicken enchilada soup, easy chicken enchilada soup
+Keywords: chicken enchilada soup with cream cheese, creamy chicken enchilada soup